Buffalo Bills: Supporters

 Bills Mafia members are also well known for jumping off of elevated surfaces (often cars or RVs) into folding tables, in the style of professional wrestlers, during the pregame tailgate.
-Bills Mafia fans do this in tradition as to be closer to the players as to get similar injuries they get during the game without playing football.
+Bills Mafia fans do this in tradition as to be closer to the players as to get similar injuries they get during the game without playing football.Another notable thing that Bills Mafia members often do is utilize the team’s slogan, “go Bills,” in such a way that functions as greeting, a farewell, or even a sign of identification between other members of the Buffalo Bills Mafia.

 Bills fans are noted for their frequent support for charitable causes, especially helping charities run by players from opposing teams.
 After the Bills received help in breaking their 17-year playoff drought through a last-minute Cincinnati Bengals victory, Bills fans crowdfunded the charities of Bengals players Andy Dalton and Tyler Boyd with hundreds of thousands of dollars as a gesture of thanks.
 Also in 2020, after a November 8 upset win over the Seattle Seahawks led by one of the best-ever performances by quarterback Josh Allen, news emerged that Allen had taken the field the day after his grandmother's death.
 Fans showed support for their team and community by donating nearly $700,000 to the Oishei Children's Hospital, an organization supported by Allen during his time in Buffalo.
 After the Bills' defeat of the Baltimore Ravens in the Divisional round of the 2020–21 NFL playoffs and an injury to Ravens quarterback Lamar Jackson late in that game, Bills fans crowdfunded Jackson's favorite charity, Blessings in a Backpack.
 After a 2024 game between the Bills and Miami Dolphins, Bills fans helped raise $18,000 for Dolphins quarterback Tua Tagovailoa's charity, The Tua Foundation, after Tagovailoa suffered a concussion during the game.

 The Bills are one of the favorite teams of ESPN announcer Chris Berman, who picked the Bills to reach the Super Bowl nearly every year in the 1990s.
 Berman often uses the catchphrase, "No one circles the wagons like the Buffalo Bills!"
 Berman gave the induction speech for Bills owner Ralph Wilson when Wilson was inducted into the Pro Football Hall of Fame in 2009.